lsst-sqre/nublado/docs/dev/plan.rst

 - Switch all the tests over to the new utility functions for reading test data instead of using fixtures, which saves some cognitive complexity.

-- Add helper functions to manipulate pods (particularly pod status) and namespace events to reduce code duplication.
+- Add test helper functions to manipulate pods (particularly pod status) and namespace events in test cases to reduce code duplication.

-- Now that the Gafaelfawr token is in the user model, it no longer needs to be passed separately to various methods in the lab service.

 - Delete the unused template for ``GafaelfawrIngress``.